sherwoodwang/rededup/README.md

 ### Global Options

-- `--archive ARCHIVE_PATH`: Specify the path to the archive directory.
-If not provided, the tool will use the `ARINDEXER_ARCHIVE` environment variable or search for an archive starting from the current directory and moving up the directory tree.
+- `--repository REPOSITORY_PATH`: Specify the path to the repository directory.
+If not provided, the tool will use the `REDEDUP_REPOSITORY` environment variable or search for a repository starting from the current directory and moving up the directory tree.
 - `--verbose`: Enable verbose output for more detailed information during operations.